wkarges/post_to_sql/README.md

 ![responsescsvsFileHeaders.png](images/responsescsvsFileHeaders.png)

+Finally, you'd need to create new tables in your SQL server to match the new file header names you'd designated.

 ### `mypath`

 The `mypath` variable simply points to the Assets folder in your current working directory.
 It's highly unlikely that you'll ever need to adjust this variable.